Natalie-Pluto/ATM-Server/README.md

     Good Afternoon, welcome to XYZ Bank!
 Please enter your card number:
     ```
     If the card has an insufficient amount available, an error message will be printed out to the
     terminal.
 The account balance will be shown as well.
-They will be able to choose the service again:：
+User will be able to choose the service again:：
     ```
     Insufficient balance.
     Available Account Balance: $10,000.00